superhos/vue-baberrage/README.md

 	- Default: `window's Height`
 	- Acceptable-Values: Number
 	- Function: Determine the height of the stage.

+#### messageHeight
+	- Default: `message's Height`
+	- Acceptable-Values: Number
+	- Function: Determine the height of the message.

 #### loop
 	- Default: `false`